 Dr. Domenech Rodríguez is a licensed psychologist in Utah, Idaho, and Puerto Rico.
 She obtained her doctoral degree at Colorado State University in 1999.
 Dr. Domenech Rodríguez was born and raised in Puerto Rico and currently lives in Logan, UT.
 She has two daughters.

-Return to the Psi Chi Journal Homepage.
+Return to the Psi Chi Journal Mainpage.